 Russia to suspend new arms to Syria: agencies

-MOSCOW (Reuters) - Russia will not deliver fighter planes or other new weapons to Syria while the situation there remains unresolved, the deputy director of a body that supervises the country's arms trade was quoted as saying on Monday.
+MOSCOW (Reuters) - Russia will not deliver fighter planes or other new weapons to Syria while the situation there remains unresolved, the deputy director of a body that supervises Moscow's arms trade was quoted as saying on Monday.

 "While the situation in Syria is unstable, there will be no new deliveries of arms there," Vyacheslav Dzirkaln told journalists at the Farnborough Airshow in Britain, Russia's Interfax news agency reported.

-It could also scuttle up to $4 billion of outstanding contracts, including fighter jets and air defense systems which were expected to be delivered this year.
+It could also scuttle up to $4 billion of outstanding contracts, including fighter jets and air-defense systems that were expected to be delivered this year.

 A spokesman for Dzirkaln's Federal Service for Military Technical Co-operation would not confirm the deputy director's comments when contacted by telephone.
 Reuters was awaiting for a response to requested written questions.

-Although completely legal, Russia's arms trade with Syria has fuelled concerns that Moscow is supplying Assad with weapons that are being used against protesters taking part in an armed uprising against him.
+Although legal, Russia's arms trade with Syria has fueled concerns that Moscow is supplying Assad with weapons being used against protesters taking part in an armed uprising against him.

-Russian President Vladimir Putin has said the arms that his country delivers cannot be used in civil conflicts and Foreign Minister Sergei Lavrov has said the supplies are defensive weapons sold in contracts signed long ago.
+Russian President Vladimir Putin has said the arms Moscow delivers cannot be used in civil conflicts and Foreign Minister Sergei Lavrov has said the supplies are defensive weapons sold in contracts signed long ago.

-But U.S. Secretary of State Hillary Clinton has said Russian statements that the weapons are unrelated to the violence in Syria are "patently untrue" and Washington has described the delivery of a heavy Russian weapons shipment as "reprehensible".
+U.S. Secretary of State Hillary Clinton has termed Russian statements that the weapons are unrelated to the violence in Syria "patently untrue" and Washington has called the delivery of a shipment of heavy Russian weapons "reprehensible".

-Rosoboronexport, Russia's monopoly arms exporter, would not comment on Dzirkaln's remarks that Russia was suspending arms deliveries to Syria, which were also reported by Russian news agency RIA.
+Rosoboronexport, Russia's monopoly arms exporter, would not comment on Dzirkaln's remarks, which were also reported by the Russian state news agency RIA.

 "We understand the position of (the agency), but we are a separate organization and will not comment," said spokesman Vyacheslav Davidenko.

-"Russia has stopped signing new contracts with Syria and is delaying the shipments of already signed contracts," Ruslan Aliyev, an expert on the Russian-Syria arms trade at Moscow-based defense think-tank CAST, told Reuters on Monday.
+"Russia has stopped signing new contracts with Syria and is delaying the shipments of already signed contracts," said Ruslan Aliyev, an expert on the Russian-Syria arms trade at the Moscow-based defense think-tank, CAST.

 "It's basically a political decision based on Moscow's view of Syria."

-Moscow has said the helicopters were part of an old contract.
-It said it provided only weaponry that could be used against external aggression.
+Russia faced Western criticism last month after Clinton said Russian attack helicopters were on the way to Syria.
+Moscow said they were part of an old contract and that it only provided weaponry that could be used against external aggression.

-(Additional reporting By Nastassia Astrasheuskaya; Writing by Thomas Grove; Editing by Pravin Char)
+(Additional reporting By Nastassia Astrasheuskaya in Moscow and Matt Spetalnick in Washington; Writing by Thomas Grove; Editing by Pravin Char and David Brunnstrom)